wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/4-migrate-files.md

 ## Migrate files by using Azure File Sync

 The following steps describe the high-level process you use to set up Azure File Sync.
-These steps are covered in the Microsoft Learn module: *Extend your on-premises file share capacity using Azure File Sync*.

 1. *Evaluate your on-premises system*:  Run the evaluation cmdlet on your on-premises server to check whether your OS and file system are supported.
 Azure File Sync supports Windows Server 2012 R2 or later.
 1. *Create Azure resources*: You need a storage account to contain a file share, a Storage Sync Service, and a sync group.